YingL1231/Energy_Modeling_F2022/Lab/Lab06/Readme.md

 ---

-# Lab 5 - Manipulating Data frames and Intro to LP
+# Lab 5 - Linear Programming in Python

 Learning goals:

-1. Discuss the “how” argument of pd.merge dataframes;
+1. Discuss the “how” argument of pd.merge dataframes
-2. Discuss loop for and while and if statements;
-2. Intro to the Pyomo library for solving optimizations models;
+2. Intro to the Pyomo library for solving optimizations models
-3. Solver integration, adjusting paths.
+3. Solver integration, adjusting paths

 To open the file for Lab 05 follow the steps below.